humanlayer/humanlayer/README.md

     """
     made up method, use whatever framework you prefer

-    see examples for langchain, openai, crewai, controlflow, etc""" ...
+    see examples for langchain, openai, crewai, controlflow, etc
+    """
+    ...

 run_llm_task(